 Types of Minimally Invasive Surgery

 You may be able to have a fine needle aspiration, which is the least invasive type of biopsy.
 The doctor guides a small sterile needle into the area to be tested and removes tissue.
-He may take several samples.
+They may take several samples.

 A core biopsy is similar, but the doctor uses a larger needle.